zyfdoudou/bootstrap/site/layouts/partials/callout-warning-input-support.md

 ##### Date & color input support

-Keep in mind date inputs are [not fully supported](https://caniuse.com/#feat=input-datetime) by Internet Explorer and Safari.
-Color inputs also [lack support](https://caniuse.com/#feat=input-color) on Internet Explorer.
+Keep in mind date inputs are [not fully supported](https://caniuse.com/#feat=input-datetime) by all browsers, namely Safari.